ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 ### opts

-- The `opts` plugin now includes deeply nested options and arguments in the help message. _(Tobias Schubert @qwepoizt)_
+- The `opts` plugin now includes deeply nested options and arguments in the generated help message. _(Tobias Schubert @qwepoizt)_

 ### <<Plugin2>>